2.1 Safeguarding Children Partnership

 2.1.7

-Across Sussex the Safeguarding Partners have equal and joint responsibility for local safeguarding arrangements.
+Across Sussex the Lead Safeguarding Partners have equal and joint responsibility for local safeguarding arrangements.
 Should the lead representatives delegate their functions they remain accountable for any actions or decisions taken on behalf of their agency.
-If delegated, it is the responsibility of the lead representative to identify and nominate a senior officer in their agency to have responsibility and authority for ensuring full participation with these arrangements.
+Lead Safeguarding Partners in Sussex have identified Delegated Safeguarding Partners who are senior officers in their agency who have responsibility and authority for ensuring full participation with these arrangements.

 2.1.8

-Relevant agencies are those organisations and agencies whose involvement the safeguarding partners consider is required to safeguard and promote the welfare of local children.
+Safeguarding Partners should include any local or national relevant agencies in partnership arrangements.
+Relevant agencies are those organisations and agencies whose involvement the safeguarding partners consider are required to safeguard and promote the welfare of local children.
+Lead Safeguarding Partners should set out in their published arrangements which organisations and agencies they require to work with them as relevant agencies.

 2.1.9